No alcohol and no checked guns: Airlines tighten security for Inauguration Day - KION546

 Airlines are also taking extra precautions during the pandemic.
 All the airlines have announced bans on future flights for passengers who do not comply with their mask mandates put into place last June.

 Bastian said on a conference call Thursday that Delta has banned more than 800 passengers since the start of the mask mandate.
-A number of those have been banned in the last week, although he said that it’s “not a huge number.”
+A number of those have been banned in just the last week, although he said that it’s “not a huge number.”
+He earlier told CNBC that 99.99% of passengers were behaving, but that it would take the steps needed to deal with unruly passengers.

 “We’re all on high alert, based on the events over the past couple of weeks up in Washington,” Bastian said on CNBC.
 “We are doing an awful lot in terms of gathering information and talking to the intelligence agencies both federal and local as well as FAA and TSA.
 We’ve increased the amount of security, both at airports and in the skies, seen and unseen.”